 Countless locations throughout New Orleans are rife with spirits and the paranormal.
 One of these sites that stands out is the Saint Louis Cemetery No. 1.
 Although there is also a second and third cemetery, this particular one is infamous for its history and shocking events.

 Another revenant, known as the Ghostly Alphonse, also traverses the land in search of something.
-His spirit has been known to stop visitors by taking their hand and pulling them aside.
+Many reports say his spirit occasionally stops visitors by taking their hand and pulling them aside.
 Then, with a broad, toothy grin, he’ll ask the tourist to take him home and then wither away.
-Alphonse’s seemingly kind-hearted soul has also been seeing removing the flowers and gifts from other graves and placing them on his tomb.
-In addition to these two lost souls, hundreds of others roam the land, frightening numerous guests that stroll through their ultimate resting sites.
+Guests sometimes report seeing Alphonse’s seemingly kind-hearted soul removing the flowers and gifts from other graves and placing them on his tomb.
+In addition to these two lost souls, hundreds of others roam the land, frightening numerous guests through their ultimate resting sites.

 Although it was once a location accessible to outsiders, the city sealed the Saint Louis Cemetery to the public in 2015 due to a sharp rise in vandalism in the area.
 However, those lucky enough to book a ghost tour in the cemetery are still granted access and allowed the privilege of walking through the historic land that has rested within New Orleans for hundreds of years.
 Those with the fascination and enthusiasm for the supernatural attend these tours.
 They grant them the chance to experience a run-in with the dead occupants.